Sony RX1 versus Sony A6000

 Both the RX1 and the A6000 have been discontinued, but can regularly be found used on ebay.
 The RX1 was replaced by the Sony RX1R, while the A6000 was followed by the Sony A6300.

 So what is the bottom line?
 Is there a clear favorite between the Sony RX1 and the Sony RX1?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better image quality: Scores substantially higher (11 points) in the DXO overall assessment.